FIXING DECORATING DISASTERS

 WWJD?

-1. Short of redecorating, I'd say edit out about one-third of the stuff in this apartment which looks so old-lady 1990s.
+1. Short of redecorating, I'd say edit out about one-third of the stuff in this apartment which looks so old-lady 1990s.2.
+Introduce a few contemporary pieces to the room.

 3. Lose that tacky curtain valance — they're so out and make ceilings look lower.